Gimbels: Publicity

 Despite its limited presence, Gimbels was well-known nationwide, in part because of the carefully cultivated rivalry with Macy's, but also thanks to an endless stream of publicity.
 The New York store received considerable attention as the site of the 1939–1940 sale of art and antiquities from the William Randolph Hearst collection.
-Gimbels also gained publicity from the 1947 film Miracle on 34th Street, the 1967 film Fitzwilly, and was frequently mentioned as a shopping destination of Lucy Ricardo and Ethel Mertz on the hit 1950s TV series I Love Lucy.
+Gimbels also gained publicity through appearances in the 1947 film Miracle on 34th Street and the 1967 film Fitzwilly; it also made an appearance in the 2003 film Elf, long after the chain had ceased to exist.
+Gimbels was also frequently mentioned as a shopping destination of Lucy Ricardo and Ethel Mertz on the hit 1950s TV series I Love Lucy.

 The Slinky made its debut at the northeast Philadelphia Gimbels store.
-Also, the Philadelphia Gimbels was the first department store in the world to move customers from floor to floor via the escalator.
+The Philadelphia Gimbels was also the first department store in the world to move customers from floor to floor via the escalator.

 Gimbels Thanksgiving Day Parade

 The idea of a department-store parade originated in 1920 with Gimbels Department Store in Philadelphia with the parade now known as the 6abc Dunkin' Donuts Thanksgiving Day Parade.
 The Gimbel family saw the parade as a way to promote holiday shopping at its various store locations.
 Macy's did not start a parade until 1924.
-When Gimbels ceased operating in 1986, television station WPVI assumed responsibility for the parade, with sponsorship by Reading, Pennsylvania-based Boscov's.
+When Gimbels ceased operating in 1986, television station WPVI assumed responsibility for the parade, with sponsorship by Reading, Pennsylvania–based Boscov's.
 Currently, Dunkin' Donuts is the chief sponsor of the parade.